the-events-calendar/the-events-calendar/readme.txt

 == Help ==

 Welcome to The Events Calendar and Events Calendar PRO, a full-featured events management system for WordPress.
 Thank you so much for using the labor of our love.
-We are Modern Tribe and we are here to help you kick ass.
+We are Modern Tribe and we are here to help you be awesome.

 If you aren't familiar with The Events Calendar and Events Calendar PRO, check out our <a href="http://m.tri.be/3t">new user primer.</a> It'll introduce you to the basics of what the plugin has to offer and will have you creating events in no time.
 From there, the resources below -- extensive template tag documentation, FAQs, video walkthroughs and more -- will give you a leg up as you dig deeper.